 to current promoters or by bringing in new shareholders.

-The maximum number of shares a private limited company can issue is decided by its authorised capital.
-Most start-ups start their journey with the minimum authorised capital of Rs.
-1 lakh, but this is too little as the business grows.
-To issue new shares or raise the capital a company is authorised to raise, the capital clause of the Memorandum of Association needs to be amended by passing a special resolution of the board.
-If, at this point, you may also need shares to be issued to existing promoters or new shareholders.
+It is the authorized capital of a private company that determines the maximum number of shares it can issue.
+Most start-ups begin with the minimum authorised capital of Rs.
+1 lakh, which becomes too little as the business grows.
+To issue new shares or to raise the Authorised Capital, the capital clause of the Memorandum of Association is amended by passing a special resolution by the board.

-If you are increasing the authorised capital and issuing new shares to existing promoters, a board meeting needs to be called and Form PAS-3 needs to be filed with the Registrar of Companies (RoC), intimating the allotment of shares.
+To increase the authorised capital and to issue new shares to existing promoters the following steps are required.
+A board meeting is called for all shareholders, and Form PAS-3 is filed with the Registrar of Companies (RoC) to intimate the allotment of new shares.

-Issuing shares to new shareholders is a complicated procedure, necessitating a valuation report from a chartered accountant.
+To issue new shares to new shareholders a valuation report is required, from a certified chartered accountant.

-We complete the secretarial jobworks for over 1000 companies and LLPs every month with a small team, by leveraging our tech capabilities.
-Come on board and experience convenience.
+We execute secretarial work for over 1000 companies and LLPs every month, by leveraging our tech capabilities, and the expertise of our team of legal professionals.
+Come on board and experience the ease and convenience!

 By handling all the paperwork, we ensure a seamless interactive process with the government.
 We provide clarity on the incorporation process to set realistic expectations.

 With a team of over 300 experienced business advisors and legal professionals, you are just a phone call away from the best in legal services.

 Trusted by 400,000 clients and counting, including …